wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-a8-a9-a10-a11-specs.md

 A10 and A11 instances have a single, 10-Gbps Ethernet network adapter that connects to Azure services and the Internet.

-## Considerations for the Azure subscription
+## Considerations for the subscription

-* **Azure account** – If you want to deploy more than a small number of compute-intensive instances, consider a pay-as-you-go subscription or other purchase options.
+* **Azure account** - If you want to deploy more than a small number of compute-intensive instances, consider a pay-as-you-go subscription or other purchase options.
 You can also use your MSDN subscription.
 See [Azure benefit for MSDN subscribers](/pricing/member-offers/msdn-benefits-details/).
 If you're using an [Azure trial](/pricing/1rmb-trial/), you can use only a limited number of Azure compute cores.

-* **Cores quota** – You might need to increase the cores quota in your Azure subscription from the default of 20 cores, which is not enough for many scenarios with 8-core or 16-core instances.
+* **Cores quota** - You might need to increase the cores quota in your Azure subscription from the default of 20 cores per subscription (for Azure Service Management deployments) or 20 cores per region (for Azure Resource Manager deployments), which is not enough for many scenarios with 8-core or 16-core instances.
 For initial tests, you might consider requesting a quota increase to 100 cores.
-To do this, open a free support ticket as shown in [Understanding Azure limits and increases](http://azure.microsoft.com/blog/2014/06/04/azure-limits-quotas-increase-requests/).
+To do this, open a support ticket at no charge as shown in [Understanding Azure limits and increases](http://azure.microsoft.com/blog/2014/06/04/azure-limits-quotas-increase-requests/).

     >[AZURE.NOTE]Azure quotas are credit limits, not capacity guarantees.
 You are charged only for cores that you use.

-* **Affinity group** – Currently, an affinity group is not recommended for most new deployments.
-However, note that if you're using an affinity group that contains instances of sizes other than A8–A11, you won't be able to use it for the A8–A11 instances, and vice versa.

-* **Virtual network** – An Azure virtual network is not required to use the compute-intensive instances.
+* **Virtual network** - An Azure virtual network is not required to use the compute-intensive instances.
 However, you may need at least a cloud-based Azure virtual network for many IaaS scenarios, or a site-to-site connection if you need to access on-premises resources such as an application license server.
 You will need to create a new (regional) virtual network before deploying the instances.
 Adding an A8, A9, A10, or A11 VM to a virtual network in an affinity group is not supported.
-For more information, see [How to create a virtual network (VNet)](/documentation/articles/virtual-networks-create-vnet) and [Configure a virtual network with a site-to-site VPN connection](/documentation/articles/vpn-gateway-site-to-site-create).
+For more information, see the [virtual network documentation](/documentation/services/networking/).

-* **Cloud service or availability set** – To connect through the RDMA network, the A8 and A9 instances must be deployed in the same cloud service (for IaaS scenarios with Linux-based VMs or Windows-based VMs in Azure Service Management, or PaaS scenarios with Windows Server) or the same availability set (for Linux-based VMs or Windows-based VMs in Azure Resource Manager).
+* **Cloud service or availability set** - To connect through the RDMA network, the A8 and A9 instances must be deployed in the same cloud service (for IaaS scenarios with Linux-based VMs or Windows-based VMs in Azure Service Management, or PaaS scenarios with Windows Server) or the same availability set (for Linux-based VMs or Windows-based VMs in Azure Resource Manager).

 ## Considerations for using HPC Pack

 ### Considerations for HPC Pack and Linux

-[HPC Pack](https://technet.microsoft.com/zh-cn/library/jj899572.aspx) is Microsoft’s free HPC cluster and job management solution for Windows.
+[HPC Pack](https://technet.microsoft.com/zh-cn/library/jj899572.aspx) is Microsoft's free HPC cluster and job management solution for Windows.
 Starting with HPC Pack 2012 R2 Update 2, HPC Pack supports several Linux distributions to run on compute nodes deployed in Azure VMs, managed by a Windows Server head node.
 With the latest release of HPC Pack, you can deploy a Linux-based cluster that can run MPI applications that access the RDMA network in Azure.
 For more information, see the [Get started with Linux compute nodes in an HPC Pack cluster in Azure](/documentation/articles/virtual-machines-linux-cluster-hpcpack).

 ### Considerations for HPC Pack and Windows

-HPC Pack is not required for you to use the A8, A9, A10, and A11 instances with Windows Server, but it is a recommended tool to create Windows HPC Server–based clusters in Azure.
+HPC Pack is not required for you to use the A8, A9, A10, and A11 instances with Windows Server, but it is a recommended tool to create Windows HPC Server-based clusters in Azure.
 In the case of A8 and A9 instances, HPC Pack is the most efficient way to run Windows-based MPI applications that access the RDMA network in Azure.
 HPC Pack includes a runtime environment for the Microsoft implementation of the Message Passing Interface for Windows.

 For more information and checklists to use the compute-intensive instances with HPC Pack on Windows Server, see [Set up a Windows RDMA cluster with HPC Pack to run MPI applications](/documentation/articles/virtual-machines-windows-hpcpack-cluster-rdma).